citelao/sensible/_coffee_shop/7-conclusion.md

 James Mickens, a distinguished Harvard professor and cybersecurity researcher, puts it another way<!-- TODO cite https://www.usenix.org/system/files/1401_08-12_mickens.pdf -->:

 > Security research is the continual process of discovering that your spaceship is a deathtrap.
-However, as John F. Kennedy once said, "SCREW IT WE’RE GOING TO THE MOON."
+However, as John F. Kennedy once said, "SCREW IT WE'RE GOING TO THE MOON."

 Sometimes you just gotta go to the moon.